molanp/zhenxun_check_Minecraft/README_en.md

 ## If you have any good functional suggestions, please put forward them in [Issues](https://github.com/molanp/zhenxun_chafu_Minecraft/issues)
 ***
-## If you need an older version of a single file, switch to branch `old`
+_If you need an older version of a single file, switch to branch `old`_
 ***
 ## Implemented functions

+- [x] Adapted unicode full fonts and glyphs
 - [x] Render Motd styles
 - [x] Query server nickname
 - [x] Query the maximum number of servers, the current number of people